 Also keep any contracts for buying and selling the asset (for example from solicitors or stockbrokers) and copies of any valuations.

-If you don’t have records
+If you do not have records

 If you fill in your tax return using recreated records, you’ll need to show where figures are: